sugyan/shogi-player-webcomponents/docs-src/index.md

 # &lt;shogi-player>

-`<shogi-player>` is an awesome element.
-It's a great introduction to building web components with LitElement, with nice documentation site as well.
+`<shogi-player>` is a web component made with LitElement.
+It can represent the shogi board and hand pieces and also edit them.

 ## As easy as HTML